pingidentity/pingid-windows-passwordless-configuration-script/Readme.md

 ## Prerequisites

-1. PingOne with PingID Enviornement
+1. PingOne with PingID environment
 2. PingFederate with PingOne provisioner configured
 3. Active Directory Domain Controller with Administrator privileges
 3. PingOne access token
 <!--TODO: Add links to the docs-->
-4. Powershell 7 or above
+5. Powershell 7 or above

 ## Usage